schoenemeyer/anonymizer/README.md

 but the glue-code is written for easy-of-use instead of speed.
 For this reason no multiprocessing code or batched detection and blurring are used in this repository.

-This version of our anonymizer is trained to detect faces and license plates in images recorded with sensors that are typically used in autonomous vehicles.
+This version of the anonymizer is trained to detect faces and license plates in images recorded with sensors that are typically used in autonomous vehicles.
 It will not work on low-quality or grayscale images and will also not work on fish-eye or other extreme camera  configuration.
 If there is high demand for models specialised for certain camera configurations, we might decide to open-source our